oracle-livelabs/security/database/advanced/avdf-restructured/protect-prevent.md

 7. Click [**Search**]
     ![AVDF](./images/360-30a.png "Impact of SQL Firewall Blocking mode")

     This occurs because the *UNION* query is not recognized by SQL Firewall as an authorized SQL statement.
 As a result, it is blocked and prevented from executing further.
+A super cool way to mitigate the risks of SQL Injection attacks!!!

 </details>